Faculty, Staff, and Administrators

 Recognize an Ethical Leader

 From the John M. & Anne B. Stevens Academic Integrity Award given by Penn State’s Smeal College of Business to the Stand Up Award given by Penn State’s Rock Ethics Institute, there are a number of opportunities to recognize students for their commitment to integrity.
-Visit Smeal’s website under Upcoming Events for the latest information about future award opportunities, or see the next issue of Integrity Insights.
+Visit Smeal’s website under Events for the latest information about future award opportunities, or see the next issue of Integrity Insights.

 Host a Workshop for Your Work Unit